Casting and Management Associate

 Joyce is one of the collaborators and director of a new musical, The Pond Beyond The Meadow, currently in development and preparing for its first full-scale production.
 And together with long time mentor and collaborator, Rob Barron, she is working on a new musical based on the heartwarming book The Angels on My Tree by Lu Ann Kaldor.

 Joyce is a proud Union member, belonging to Actors Equity Association and the Stage Directors and Choreographers Society.
 Joyce is proud of her work with Broadway Cares/Equity Fights Aids as a coordinator and Committee Chair for many events raising tens of thousands of dollars for this most worthy cause.
 She keeps her hand in the business end of the theatre by attending the Commercial Theatre Institute in NYC, meeting and working with producers and other artistic directors from around the country.
-She is a member of Broadway Producer Ken Davenport’s Producer’s Perspective Pro, is an Associated Member of the prestigious National Alliance for Musical Theatre (NaMT), and is a member of the Orange County Arts Council.
+She is a member of Broadway Producer Ken Davenport’s Producer’s Perspective Pro, is an Associated Member of the prestigious National Alliance for Musical Theatre (NaMT).